raphaelmatori/mobiquity-ergast-challenge/README.md

 ## Documentation

-For the full description of this challenge, refer to [/docs/frontend-challenge-description.pdf](https://github.com/raphaelmatori/mobiquity-ergast-challenge/blob/main/docs/frontend-challenge-description.pdf).
+For the full description of this challenge, refer to [this](https://github.com/raphaelmatori/mobiquity-ergast-challenge/blob/main/docs/frontend-challenge-description.pdf) document.

-You can also see some extra info about how the project is divided, assumptions, etc. in [this](https://github.com/raphaelmatori/mobiquity-ergast-challenge/blob/main/docs/project-info.pdf) file
+You can also see some extra info about how the project is divided, assumptions, etc. in [this](https://github.com/raphaelmatori/mobiquity-ergast-challenge/blob/main/docs/project-info.pdf) file.

-## API

-The API documentation can be found in `http://ergast.com/mrd/`

 ## Running the project